What Is a Healthcare Ombudsman? Nevada Guide for Facilities

 While Nevada’s ombudsmen are primarily trained to investigate and resolve complaints of LTC residents, they’ll help anyone who’s concerned about the rights of older adults.
 This includes LTC staff, facility leaders, and other individuals residing in Nevada who are experiencing LTC-related issues.
 Examples of people who may want to contact their ombudsman include:

-• Facility leaders who want to request in-training for their staff members.
+- Facility leaders who want to request training for their staff members.

-If you’d like to speak with your LTC ombudsman, Nevada contact information can be found on the ombudsman office’s webpage.
-You can call the office directly or fill out an online form to file questions or complaints.
+If you’d like to speak with another state ombudsman, Nevada contact information can be found on the office’s webpage.
+You can also fill out a Nevada LTC ombudsman online form to ask questions or file formal complaints.

 Tips for Facilities Undergoing Investigations